|The blacksmith shop|

 One corner of the museum is devoted to the Big Bend Farm exhibit, which re-creates life on a small North Florida farm in the 1880s.
 There are gentle farm animals in attendance--a horse, a pig, a cow, goats, sheep, chickens, and geese--and lots of placid, silvery old log buildings, which were moved to the museum in the 1960s from all around the Big Bend area.

 The old farmhouse, the McNair-Black House, actually belonged to the family of my office mate, Alana.
 She told me one day, "You know the McNair-Black House out at the Tallahassee Museum?
 Well, that was my great-granny's house once upon a time.
-Granny gave it away because she wasn't living in it anymore.
+Granny gave it away in the '60s because she wasn't living in it anymore.
 She had a new house and the old one was just sitting in the backyard, falling apart, so she said to the museum people, 'Come and get it.'
-Mommy was upset because she liked to play in it.
+Mommy was about 10 then and she was upset because she liked to play in it.
 It was always Mommy's playhouse."

 Well, I just thought that was the neatest story.
 The McNair-Black House has always been a place of fascination for me, with its big, silvery porches, wood-shingled roof, and chimney made of sticks cemented together with red clay.
 When I was a little girl, museum volunteers used to decorate the place for Christmas, with garlands of cedar and pine . . . and candles . . . and a tree festooned with popcorn strings.
 To me, there was nothing more delightful than that house in December, when a fire crackled in the fireplace and a volunteer in calico baking sugar cookies brought the long-quiet kitchen back to life.